-In the interest of happy litter boxes everywhere, I asked Dr. Jean Hofve, holistic veterinarian, author and founder of the site, Little Big Cat, to talk to me about cat butts.
-I know, it’s a riveting topic (but you’re still reading, aren’t you?)
+In the interest of happy litter boxes everywhere, we asked Dr. Jean Hofve, holistic veterinarian, author and founder of the site, Little Big Cat, to talk to me about cat butts.
+We know, it’s a riveting topic (but you’re still reading, aren’t you?)

 Here’s the thing: Your cat’s butt health is a great indicator of his overall health and well-being.
 And, these two things can impact your cat’s litter box habits, so it behooves you to know more about this topic for many reasons.

-Here are some things Dr. Hofve tells me are common issues cat parents face.
+Here are some things Dr. Hofve tells us are common issues cat owners – and their beloved felines – face.

 1. My Cat Has Poop Clinging to His Butt Fur

 You may have come across little pieces of poop clinging to your cat’s “pants” now and then.
-These “dingleberries” (I love that I just used that word in a legitimate post) happen if your cat’s poop is especially soft or he’s suffering from diarrhea.
+These “dingleberries” happen if your cat’s poop is especially soft or he’s suffering from diarrhea.
 If he does have runny poop, take him to the vet to get checked out!

 The easiest way to keep poop from clinging to your cat’s derriere hair is to keep that area trimmed.
 Obviously, this is a very delicate procedure that requires a steady hand!
-We take our cats in to the groomer for “sanitary trims” which helps reduce instances of poopy pants.
+Try a small pair of scissors specifically made for pet grooming.
+Or, take your cat to the groomer for a “sanitary trim” which helps reduce instances of poopy pants.

 2. Do I Need to Wipe My Cat’s Butt?